ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 sudo ip6tables -A INPUT -p udp --dport 8080 -j ACCEPT sudo ip6tables -P INPUT DROP
 ```
 * The `sudo ip6tables -L -vn` command will give almost the same output as above in the case of IPv4 with the only difference being the format of the IP addresses.
 These rules have to be made persistent.
-The propper way of doing this differs from distro to distro, but on Debian (which is the foundation of Raspbian, the system used in the image supplied by RAK) it can be done like this:
+On Debian (which is the foundation of Raspbian, the system used in the image supplied by RAK) it can be done like this:
 ```sh
 sudo apt update && sudo apt install iptables-persistent
 ```
-* Now save the rules set above:
+* Now save the rules, set above:
 ```sh
 sudo su -c "iptables-save > /etc/iptables/rules.v4"
 sudo su -c "ip6tables-save > /etc/iptables/rules.v6"
 ```
-* Both of the files contents should now look like this:
+* Check the created files:
 ```sh
 cat /etc/iptables/rules.v4
 ```
+* Both file contents should now look like this:
 ```sh
 # Generated by xtables-save v1.8.2 on Thu Dec 17 11:47:04 2020
 *filter